WilliamLa59/neurosity-web-app/README.md

 ### Before you start
 This project assumes the MongoDB connection string is stored within a .env file under the variable name "CONNECTION_STRING".
 You must create a new file called ".env" within the root directory
-Copy the following line and replace the "CONNECTION STRING HERE" string with your actual connection string, with the user password, without quotes.
+Copy the following line and replace "CONNECTION STRING HERE" with your actual connection string, with the user password, without quotes.

         CONNECTION_STRING = "CONNECTION STRING HERE"

 ### How to use